Griffindeetox/go-redis-k8s-lab/README.md

 - Create a branch for your change
 - Open a PR against main in this repository

-License
-Add a license of your choice (MIT is common).
-If you want, I can add an MIT LICENSE file in a follow-up commit.

 Contact / Support
 Open an issue on the repository for bugs or feature requests.